philgoood84/PokerHandEvaluator/Documentation/Algorithm.md

 the problem.

 <a name="chapter2"></a>
-## Chapter 2: Evaluate the flushes first
+## Chapter 2: Evaluate the Flushes First

 What makes a poker evaluator complicated, is the Flush category (including the Straight Flush).
 If we don't care about the Flush, we can ignore the suits, and